Nesting Party Ideas with Checklist

 2. Create Task Stations

 While you are planning the party, make a list of tasks that you plan to help Mom with at the nesting party.
 Based on these tasks, it’s better if you can divide them among the guests before the party, or you can do the same at the party.
-Based on the task setup, work station around the house, so that there is enough space to work together and everything is ready to work, and guests are not running all around the house.
+Based on the task list, set up workstations around the house so that there is enough space to work together and everything is ready to work, and guests are not running all around the house.
 For example, you can have:

 Laundry Station: Keep all the clothes and supplies ready, for the guests to fold baby clothes and sort them.